Multimedia

 Through hands-on projects and real-world applications, students will gain experience with content creation tools, collaboration, and strategic decision-making.
 This course provides a strong foundation for students interested in digital media, marketing, communications, and creative technology careers.

-14010: Dual Credit Crowder College Social Media Strategies
+6058: Dual Credit Crowder College Social Media Strategies (DIGM-104)

 Course Credit 0.5